CEE 492: Data Science for CEE, Fall 2024

 Instructor Feedback Turnaround Time

 Questions posted to CampusWire generally will be answered within 24 hours.
-Questions may be answered on weekends but this should not be expected.
+Questions may be answered on weekends or university holidays but this should not be expected.

 Assignments submitted online will generally be reviewed and graded by the course instructor within 5 business days.
-Exams, essays, and term papers will generally be graded within 10 business days.
+Project deliverables will generally be graded within 10 business days.

 Contacting the instructor